 1. The Nervous System

-One big player of the nervous system is the vagus nerve.
-This nerve runs all the way from the gut to the brain and is sometimes called the ‘information superhighway’.
+A big player of the nervous system involved in the gut-brain connection is the vagus nerve.
+Running from the gut to the brain, it physically connects the two organs and is sometimes called the ‘information superhighway’.

 In other words, there is more communication going up to the brain from the gut than down to the gut from the brain, suggesting the brain is more of a ‘receiver’ rather than a ‘giver’ of information.

-Also, the gut is the only organ in the body with its own complex network of nerves called the enteric nervous system (or ‘ENS’).
-The ENS is embedded into the gut wall and coordinates gut functions, including motility and secretions.
-It’s also capable of working independently and why the gut is often labelled the ‘second brain’.
+What’s more, the gut is the only organ in the body with its own complex network of nerves, known as the enteric nervous system (or ‘ENS’).
+Embedded within the gut wall, the ENS regulates gut function – such as motility and secretions - with the support from serotonin, a key neurotransmitter.
+It can operate independently and why the gut is often labelled the ‘second brain’.

 2. The Hormonal System